Rental system

 Officetel (오피스텔)

 What it is: A multi-use building designed for both office and residential use.
-In practice, the vast majority of units in expat-popular areas are used as residences.
+In practice, the vast majority of units in areas popular with foreign residents are used as residences.
 The name comes from blending "office" and "hotel."

 Typical layout: Studio (원룸) or 1-bedroom.
 Kitchen is usually a kitchenette rather than a full kitchen.
 Private bathroom.
 Most buildings have a lobby, elevator, and sometimes a gym or convenience store.